BethShearon/BethShearon/README.md

 - 🌱 I’m always learning

-- 💬 Ask me about plant-based nutrition
+- 💬 Ask me about plant-based nutrition .. or not, you know, if you don't feel like it lol